Le Vice Anglais

 No word on how fast they were driving.

 This entry was posted on Thursday, September 11th, 2008 at 2:29 pm and is filed under Etc., Roads, Traffic Culture, Traffic Enforcement, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.